Research overview

 Genome architecture

-Collaborations with clinical colleagues in clinical trials
+Collaborations with colleagues in method innovation

 Major approaches and models we commonly use.